 ‘Punishable by DEATH’: Trump threatens Democrats with sedition charges

-The US president forcefully denounced Democratic lawmakers for calling on the military to reject any ‘illegal orders’ they may receive.
+The US president forcefully denounced Democratic lawmakers for calling on military members to reject any ‘illegal orders’ they may receive.

 United States President Donald Trump has floated the possibility of the death penalty for a group of Democratic Congress members who called upon the military and intelligence community to refuse illegal orders.